10 Best Herbal Syrups For Alzheimer’S Disease

 ginkgo biloba syrup

-Ginkgo biloba herbal syrups have been explored as a potential complementary therapy for Alzheimer’s disease due to their purported ability to improve cognitive function and blood flow to the brain.
+Ginkgo biloba herbal syrups have been explored as a potential complementary therapy for Alzheimer’s disease due to their purported ability to enhance cognitive function and improve blood flow to the brain.

 2. Panax ginseng (Panax ginseng)